"They know enough who know how to learn." Henry Brooks Adams, 1838 - 1918 American journalist/author

 Some Examples of Knowledge Survey Questions (Acrobat (PDF) 209kB Aug15 11)

 Mastery Exercises are most commonly used in a weekly quiz format where students can test their understanding of course content and their grasp of the necessary skills required by the course.
 These are often administered online and students can take them over again.
 This helps students gain mastery and allows them to monitor their learning.
+These are particularly effective if the questions that students repeat are NOT the same, but address the same concept.
 Mastery Exercises get at the Monitoring and the Reflection components of the Metacognitive/Self-Regulation Learning Cycle.
 Set up: High and Instructor Effort: Medium.

 Exam or assignment wrappers are designed to give students a chance to reflect on the work they have done and to help them improve their future learning.
 The answers to the questions are used to improve both teaching and learning in a particular course.
 This reflective intervention when completed after or both before and after an exam can become a goal setting activity before the next exam.
 Wrappers address the Reflection and Planning aspects of the Metacognitive/Self-Regulation Learning Cycle.
 Set up: Low and Instructor Effort: Medium.
 Some examples of wrappers are below along with some useful links to websites on exam wrappers.